 On a sheet pan, place the ciabatta, cut sides up, and toast in the oven, turning once, until lightly browned and crisp, 10 to 12 minutes.
 Meanwhile, start the bourride.

 - Trim the root end from the leek; cut the leek in half lengthwise, then crosswise into ¼-inch-thick half-moons, enough to measure 1 cup [2 cups].
-Rinse well.
+Rinse and drain well.

 - Cut the fennel lengthwise into quarters and cut away the core; cut the quarters into ¼-inch pieces.

 - If using, set aside half the piment d’Espelette for serving.

 - Strip the parsley leaves from the stems.
 Tie the stems into a bundle with 1 parsley stem or with kitchen twine.
 Coarsely chop the leaves for garnish.

 In a large sauce pot over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the leek, fennel, turmeric spice blend, and up to half the piment d’Espelette and season with salt and pepper.
 Cook, stirring occasionally, until the vegetables start to soften, 3 to 4 minutes.

 If using, stir in ½ cup [1 cup] white wine (from your pantry) and cook until thickened slightly, about 1 minute.
 Add the parsley stem bundle, vegetable broth, and 1½ cups [3 cups] water and bring to a boil, then reduce to a simmer.
 Cover and cook, stirring occasionally, until the vegetables are very tender, 6 to 8 minutes.
 Meanwhile, prepare the seafood.

 Prep and cook the seafood

 - Rinse and drain the shrimp.
 Pat dry on a paper-towel-lined plate.
 Season lightly with salt.

 - Pat the fish dry with a paper towel (if using barramundi, discard the skin).
 Cut the fish into 1-inch pieces; season lightly with salt.